 - Mark-Oliver Rodel, Joseph Doumbia, Alex T. Johnson & Annika Hillers.
 A new small Arthroleptis (Amphibia: Anura: Arthroleptidae) from the Liberian part of Mount Nimba, West Africa.

-Guinea is a land with breathtaking landscape and high biological diversity.
-Here are beautiful tablelands and unusual mountain chains, such as Mount Nimba and Simandou mountains.
+Guinea is a land with breathtaking landscapes and high biological diversity, but it is not too easy to list specific wonders.
+Here are beautiful tablelands and unusual mouontain chains with many waterfalls.

 Too little is known about the landmarks and attractions in this country – but most likely there are quite many.